xommmax/flutter-guidelines/README.md

 - Do not use tools, platform related libraries nor perform network logic in repositories, encapsulate that in data sources.
 - Only use data sources inside repositories.
-- Only receive as input primitive or business object and output business objects.
+- Only receive as input primitive or domain object and output domain objects.
 - Implementations of the **Repository API** should be named with the **repository class** name as suffix.
 - Avoid naming repositories with **Impl**  suffix, name them using **Default** prefix + **Base repositories name**.
 - Return Asynchronous type for public API (Future or Stream).